We improve temporal and spiritual well-being through education and educational leadership.

 Student Learning Outcomes

-Student Learning Outcomes for the School Leadership Program are aligned with TEAC (accrediting agency) and grounded in the national standards in the field of School Leadership (ISSLC).
-As a result, students will be prepared to pass the state-required Administrative PRAXIS or SLLA Examination.
+Student Learning Outcomes for the School Leadership Program are aligned with CAEP (accrediting agency) and grounded in the national standards in the field of School Leadership (UELS & PCEL).
+As a result, students will be prepared to pass the state-required Administrative PRAXIS examination, which is also a requirement for graduation.

 To foster a vision and a compelling sense of purpose for the continuous improvement of both schools and equitable learning for all students, our graduates will be able to: